jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

     _Libraries used:_

     * [`JBFundingCycleMetadataResolver`](../../../../libraries/jbfundingcyclemetadataresolver.md)\
-        `.validateAndPackFundingCycleMetadata(...)`
+        `.packFundingCycleMetadata(...)`
-2. Create the project.
+5. Create the project.
 This will mint an ERC-721 in the `_owners` wallet representing ownership over the project.

     ```solidity
     // Create the project for into the wallet of the message sender.